Smooth one-dimensional topological field theories are vector bundles with connection: Smooth 1-dimensional field theories and the cobordism hypothesis

-To understand the value of a field theory on morphisms, since the target category $\Vect$ satisfies the Segal $\Delta$-condition, a functor $1\Bord^\fr(X)\to\Vect$ is determined (up to a contractible choice) by its value over the fiber $[1]\in\Delta$.
+To understand the value of a field theory on morphisms, since the target category $\Vect^\otimes$ is fibrant (\cref{fibrant.smooth.mon.cat}), in particular, satisfies the Segal $\Delta$-condition, a functor $1\Bord^\fr(X)\to\Vect$ is determined (up to a contractible choice) by its value over the fiber $[1]\in\Delta$.
 Furthermore, since any bordism can be expressed as a disjoint union of connected bordisms, we can restrict attention to $S$-families of connected 1-manifolds in $1\Bord^\fr_S(X)(1)$.

 In the case that cut functions satisfy $t_0<t_1$, Morse theory of 1-manifolds cuts a given connected bordism into elementary pieces that are of three types: (1)~bordism from a point to a point (all points of $M^1\times \{s\}$ are regular values for~$h$), (2)~bordisms from the empty set to a pair of points (0-handles), and (3)~bordisms from a pair of points to the empty set (1-handles).
 For a given bordism, i.e., 0-simplex of $1\Bord^\fr(X)$, this reduction comes from a choice of (new) height function that is Morse with regular values at the prescribed cut values, which defines a 1-simplex in $1\Bord^\fr(X)$ connecting the original bordism to one with a Morse height function.
 Then we can impose additional cut points using the Morse height function to reduce to the cases above.
 The relations among these generators are precisely the familiar birth-death diagrams from 1-dimensional Morse theory.